We just reached 30,000 articles on this wiki! 🥳

 Speed Up

-Speeds up the game, to enable change the byte at the memory address to 1.
+Doubles the speed of the game board logic, regardless whether already updating or not, to enable change the byte at the memory address to 1.

 Address Version